-New Hope Tutorials, Inc., is a non-profit Christian educational ministry which enables families to maintain a home-based education through the upper grades.
+New Hope is a non-profit organization which enables families to maintain a home-based education through the upper grades.
 By providing expert instruction in small-group settings, New Hope partners with parents and students in meeting the increasing demands of their curriculum.
 As an educational model, New Hope affirms that home and family are the ideal agents of socialization and learning and the context within which the healthy spiritual, moral, and intellectual development of young people is best achieved.

 Who We Are

-Since 1999, New Hope Tutorials has provided high-quality small-group education for middle and high school homeschooling students on Boston's North Shore and beyond.
-We offer full-year courses in a variety of disciplines, as well as 6-12-week "short courses" and workshops.
-Since the 2014-15 school year, we have 110+ full-year families and 40-50 workshop families, all meeting throughout the week at our campus in Boxford.
-Our middle school programs runs on Mondays and Thursdays, high school on Tuesdays and Thursdays.
+Since 1999, New Hope has provided high-quality small-group education for middle and high school homeschooling students on Boston's North Shore and beyond.
+We offer full-year courses in a variety of disciplines, as well as 6-12-week workshops.
+We have 110+ full-year families and 35+ workshop families, all meeting throughout the week at our campus in Boxford.
+Our middle school program runs on Mondays and Tuesdays, high school on Tuesdays and Thursdays.
 Workshops (for younger children ages 8 to 10) are offered mostly on Mondays.

 What makes New Hope Unique?